 Field study sites for the overall dissertation project fall under five different land-use categories located within Indiana, chosen both for their assumed ability to best represent the dominant landscapes that can be encountered in the state’s geopolitical boundaries, and on a gradient of increasing land-management “intensity:” secondary-growth forest, clearcuts or successional forest shrub, restored native prairie, agroecological farmland, and conventional farmland.
 Each of these land-use categories were surveyed with three transects to generate a representative picture of Collembolan communities and soil dynamics within each, for a total of 15 transects per sampling year.
 However, due to SARE’s interest in agricultural pursuits, the grant provided funding only for the two agricultural landscapes (which constituted 6 of the 15 transects).

 It was decided that a conventional farmland or field was defined as those under monocultural crop production, utilizing conventional pest management strategies, and, for ease of comparison, all fields in this category grew either corn, soy, or a corn-soy rotation.
 An agroecological farm was qualified as being either USDA-certified organic or otherwise employing alternative agricultural techniques or practices associated with “sustainable” or “traditional” agricultural production, such as utilizing permaculture-type practices or cultivating diverse, polycultural vegetable crops.
 Six different fields across five different farms (with two of the fields being under the same management) were surveyed in this study, with each field containing one of the three transects per either the agroecological or conventional category.
 All of these are located in counties across northern Indiana.
-The agroecological farms included in the study are, briefly, as follows: an USDA-certified organic corn-soy monoculture (coded as SHO in the data), and two, small-operation polycultural farms, Perkins’ Good Earth Farm (coded PC) and Lanes’ End Farm (coded LAN), respectively, either of which grow a variety of specialty or heirloom vegetable and fruit varieties.
-The conventional cropland included two monocultural fields under a corn-soy rotation (SHC and WRN), and one monocultural field of continuous soy (coded LNG).
-All of these farms are located in counties across northwestern Indiana.
+The agroecological farms included in the study are, briefly, as follows: an USDA-certified organic corn-soy monoculture (coded as SHO in the data), and two, community-supported (CSA) polycultural farms, Perkins’ Good Earth Farm (coded PC) and Lanes’ End Farm (coded LAN), respectively, either of which grow a variety of specialty or heirloom vegetable and fruit varieties.
+SHO is under a no-till/strip-till regimen (no-till: 2017, ridge-till: 2019), while both PC and LAN made use of no-till, mulch composting, and/or turning under green manure for various vegetable plots.
+The conventional cropland included two monocultural fields under a corn-soy rotation (SHC and WRN), and one monocultural field of continuous soy (coded LNG), all of which made use of conventional tillage practices.
+All of the farms are located in counties across northwestern Indiana.

 Two sampling years have so far been conducted, with the first year occurring in the summer of 2017 and the second in the summer of 2019.
 The second sampling year (2019) was limited to only the two agricultural land-use sites, as per the stipulations of the grant.
 Both years made use of the same transect sampling method, utilizing a novel grid-like transect in the form of a partial-Fibonacci spiral (Figure 1).
 This spiral conformation was selected as being best suited for the spatial component of our project, given that it eliminates directional bias, maintains good coverage, and maximizes intersample distance variation (Fortin and Dale, 2005).
 Each spiral had 20 sampling points, ranging approximately 80 meters in diameter at the furthest points of the spiral.
 This distant was selected for as ideal both for the golden ratio calculations placing the five core points of the spiral at distances similar to those found on typical grid or line transect sampling for Collembola (approximately 3 to 5 meters apart), while also not exceeding the areas of our smallest landscape units (our small-scale production polycultural farms).
 All of our transects were randomly placed within the research areas by selecting random coordinates in R.